FH-Cloud-Computing/sprint-3/README.md

-# Results of sprint 2
+# Results of sprint 3

-This repo contains the second sprint of the [project work](https://fh-cloud-computing.github.io/projectwork/).
+This repo contains the third sprint of the [project work](https://fh-cloud-computing.github.io/projectwork/).